veeto

 • Requires a state report by 2028 on recycling precious metals and critical minerals from electronic waste.

-• Mandates public input from researchers, businesses, and environmental groups to improve recycling practices.
+• Mandates public input from researchers, businesses, and environmental groups to inform recycling strategies.

-• Authorizes recommendations to manufacturers for designing products that better enable recycling of valuable materials.
+• Aims to develop best practices for product design that enables better recycling of valuable materials.

 Summary

-Senator McNerney's recycling initiative directs California's Department of Resources Recycling and Recovery to evaluate the state's capacity for recycling precious metals and critical minerals from electronic waste and other products.
-The department must submit a comprehensive report to the Legislature by January 1, 2028, examining current collection methods, recycling technologies, and opportunities to create domestic stockpiles of these materials.
+Senator McNerney's recycling initiative directs California's Department of Resources Recycling and Recovery to examine the state's capacity for recycling precious metals and critical minerals from electronic waste.
+The department must submit a comprehensive report by January 1, 2028, analyzing current collection methods, recycling capabilities, and opportunities for developing in-state processing of these materials.

 Key Dates